 It’s been a few weeks since shelter-in-place has been lifted here on the island and I have to admit that some days I forget that we’re living in strange times.
 How are so many people still out buying so much stuff??

 I don’t want to be psychic but I had felt something life-changing was coming for over a year.
 I only told 1 friend, cause ya don’t wanna manifest that shit if you don’t have to.
 But this poop was very persistent.
 I couldn’t shake the feeling no matter what.
 Exactly one year ago I was in a minor car accident but life continued and the feeling was still there.
-Then later that year I had minor surgery, but the feeling was like a 3-year-old who wants a snack: annoyingly present.
+So that wasn't it.
+Then later that year I had minor surgery, but the feeling was still there!
 I concluded that whatever was coming wasn't something minor.

 Then Corona hit and I couldn’t believe this crap.
 It was like all the movies I love, except this one had the worst soundtrack.
 But you know what, then I thought I’ve been training for this all my life!
 I know what to do!
 That lasted for about a day and quickly changed into the week of not knowing what to do.
 After that came the week of we’re all gonna get it.
 Then came the week of is this a normal cough or do I have The Rona?!
 There was a week of I’m never leaving the house again.
 There was the week of fuck this shit I’m going to the beach.
 The week of I’m eating salmon every day because I deserve it.
 The week of you can never have enough chocolate in the house.
 There was a week of fuck the rest as long as my loved ones are fine I’m fine.
 The week of we need to make sure everyone has food.
 The week of I couldn’t care less about the Relato di Dia.
 And then came the week of corona schmorona.